D2R-Reimagined/wiki-content/DesktopLauncher/PluginCreation.md

 ---

-# 9. Authoring Checklist
+# 10. Authoring Checklist

 If you're about to publish a plugin, walk down this list.
 If you can tick all the boxes, you're in good shape.

 1. **Manifest first.** Your `plugininfo.json` is valid JSON.
 It lists every operation file under `files`, every asset under `assets`, or both.
 At least one of `files` / `assets` is non-empty.
-(Pure-asset plugins are perfectly fine — see [Section 7](#7-asset-file-replacement).)
+(Pure-asset plugins are perfectly fine — see [Section 8](#8-asset-file-replacement).)
 2. **`modVersion` is set.** Use `#.#.#` format and match the mod version your plugin targets.
 Without it, the plugin is rejected.
 3. **Rows are identified correctly (excel).** You're using the right identifier column from [Section 3](#3-row-identification-rules-per-file).
 For Row-ID files, you've remembered the minus-two rule.
 For bulk edits you can use a range like `"50-100"`.
 For tricky rows you can use the multi-column object form — and on Row-ID files, you've listed at least two columns to avoid the warning.
 4. **Column names are right (excel).** `column` matches a property on the target entry (case-insensitive).
 Header names with spaces or punctuation (like `Min ac`) become PascalCase (`MinAc`).
 5. **Strings use the simple format.** For `.json` files under `data/local/lng/strings`, you're using the flat `{ file, Key, <languageCode>: "…" }` shape from [Section 6](#6-string-json-files).
 Only the language fields you list get overwritten.
+6. **Missiles entries are well-formed.** For `missiles.json`, you're using the flat `{ file, Key, updatedValue|parameterKey }` shape from [Section 7](#7-the-missilesjson-file). `replace` requires the key to already exist; use `addRow` to add a new key/value pair.
-6. **Asset entries are valid.** Each `assets` entry is a `{ source, target }` pair.
+7. **Asset entries are valid.** Each `assets` entry is a `{ source, target }` pair.
 Sources live under your `assets/` folder; targets are relative to the mod root.
 Multiple entries are fine.
-See [Section 7](#7-asset-file-replacement).
+See [Section 8](#8-asset-file-replacement).
-7. **Multi-column updates are tidy.** When you change several columns on the same row, you've collapsed them into a single operation with a `columns` array instead of repeating yourself.
+8. **Multi-column updates are tidy.** When you change several columns on the same row, you've collapsed them into a single operation with a `columns` array instead of repeating yourself.
-8. **New rows are well-formed.** When using `addRow`, you've populated the file's required identifier column(s) inside the `columns` array.
+9. **New rows are well-formed.** When using `addRow`, you've populated the file's required identifier column(s) inside the `columns` array.
 Skip `rowIdentifier` to append, or pass a 0-based index to insert.
-9. **Parameter keys match.** Every `parameterKey` you reference matches a `key` you actually declared in the manifest.
+10. **Parameter keys match.** Every `parameterKey` you reference matches a `key` you actually declared in the manifest.
-10. **Listen to the validator.** The launcher rejects plugins that reference unknown files, columns, or parameters, and any path that tries to escape the plugin archive.
+11. **Listen to the validator.** The launcher rejects plugins that reference unknown files, columns, or parameters, and any path that tries to escape the plugin archive.
 If it does, read the error list it prints — it usually tells you exactly what to fix.

 Now go forth and break — I mean, *enhance* — the game responsibly. 🚀